Understanding cultural wellness for Indigenous people who use drugs

 Canada is currently facing a drug overdose crisis.
 In many Indigenous communities, the crisis is driven by injection drug use, and these communities are now facing related medical complications such as HIV, HCV, abscesses, and infective endocarditis.
 Sociocultural determinants, including sex work, homelessness, stigma, discrimination, and disconnection from community, land, and culture are fueling the situation.

 The purpose of this project is to better understand cultural wellness interventions for Indigenous people who have drug use experience.
-As declared in Article 24 of The United Nations Declaration on the Rights of Indigenous Peoples, Indigenous peoples have the right to their traditional medicines, and to maintain their health practices.
+As declared in Article 24 of The United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP), Indigenous peoples have the right to their traditional medicines, and to maintain their health practices.

 Anticipated objectives are to: